Key Data Consumers

 pair to signal its desired on-chain validation logic.
 This allows deployments of the same key data consumer across different rollups to be identifiable without reference to a permissioned registry.

 to identify a piece of EVM execution.
 For example, consider a contract whose execution reads from a storage slot which can later be updated.
-In this case, the EVM bytecode committed to by creationCodehash
+In this case, the EVM bytecode committed to by CODEHASH

 .